 What you will experience

-Developed to be delivered virtually, this highly interactive part-time 3-day program will see you get hands-on with the various components of exploring the impact potential of your idea or research.
-You will participate in simulations and work on your own idea under the guidance of an expert facilitator 100% online.
+This highly interactive 2-day program will see you get hands-on with the various components of exploring the impact potential of your idea or research.
+You will participate in simulations and work on your own idea under the guidance of an expert facilitator at I2N Hub Honeysuckle.
 Gain strategies and access to tools for identifying and validating the impact of your idea, including:

 - Leveraging the experience and skills of yourself and those around you